 The next step in the process of implementation is to discover the most suitable software that can perform all tasks within your organization.
 You also have to find out various options for software available for every task.
 The variety of tools will change depending on the requirement and budget.
 But, you need to understand the optimal tool required for all processes.

 Once you have gathered your team, resources, and software, you need to concentrate on the implementation strategy for the successful implementation process of BI and analytics.
 It involves understanding whether you require a Top-Down Approach that is more of a strategic method or a Bottom-Up Approach, which is more of a tactical method.

 After creating a team, selecting software, and the suitable strategy of execution, you need to describe the tasks which the teams will perform.
 And then, you need to hand over the tasks to the related teams and assign the resources to complete the task.

 Build the Data Cleansing, Data Processing, and Data Analysis Processes

 Now when you have all the tools, strategies, and the team in your place, you have to generate a data cleansing process with the selected tool.
 There is a vast amount of data that is deficient in the quality to obtain your goals and you need to clean-up this useless database and produce a high-quality database.

 You also have to make sure that there are checkpoints to estimate the data quality at set intervals.
 Having an efficient data cleansing process improves your chances of attaining your goals.
-Then, you have to integrate the BI analytics tools, such as Power BI, Cognos, or Tableau to be aware of the user behavior insights.
+Then, you have to integrate the BI analytics tools, such as Microsoft Power BI, Cognos, or Tableau to be aware of the user behavior insights.

 Execute the Process as a Proof of Concept